 Breast MRI is another imaging exam that can show abnormalities sometimes not demonstrated by either mammography or breast ultrasound.
 Breast MRI uses no ionizing radiation, like in mammography.
-For further details on MRI exams in general, please see the link MRI SCAN.
-Breast MRIs can be performed to further evaluate your breasts if you have recently been diagnosed with breast cancer.
+For further details on MRI exams in general, please click MRI scan.
+Breast MRIs with Synergy Radiology Associates can be performed to further evaluate your breasts if you have recently been diagnosed with breast cancer.
 It can also help to see how you are responding to your breast cancer treatment.
 Breast MRI is an excellent screening test for patients that are considered high risk for developing breast cancer (based on family history, if you have had a genetic test showing you are BRCA positive, and other genetic conditions).
 Women with dense breast tissue can also be screened with a breast MRI.
 Breast MRI is also used if there is concern your breast implant is damaged or ruptured.

 How do I prepare for my Breast MRI exam?

-What can I expect the day of the exam?
+What can I expect on the day of the exam?